 3. The Future of AI in Recruiting

-AI in recruiting has the potential to change how people are hired: future recruitment can be an AI-assisted process, where AI is used to screen applications without bias, followed by a few rounds of AI-enabled discussion with the applicant.
-AI can verify applicants’ identities and assess any quantifiable skills needed for the job.
-Furthermore, AI can identify and flag any instances of human bias, if it occurs during any part of the manual process.
+AI in recruiting has the potential to change how people are hired: future recruitment can be an AI-assisted process, where screening the applications can be done without bias and few rounds of discussions can be AI-enabled.
+These models can verify applicants’ identities and assess any quantifiable skills needed for the job.
+Furthermore, it can identify and flag any instances of human bias, if it occurs during any part of the manual process.